jeremiak/airplane-mode/README.md

 the cache is an in-memory cache that lasts for the lifespan of the application. resetting the cache is easy: just restart makeshift.

 currently, makeshift doesn't support `https` but hopefully that will change in the near future

+if you want to take a look at the current contents of the cache at anytime, just visit `http://0.0.0.0:3000/cache`